4 Ways To Measure Sales Targets In Salesforce

 Additional dashboards deliver information on team and product performance, conversion rates, won deals, and pipeline quality metrics.

-• Powerful reports and dashboard charts provide information on sales goal performance at company, team and individual rep levels.
+- Powerful reports and dashboard charts provide information on sales goal performance at the company, team, and individual rep levels.

-• You need a straightforward solution that gives powerful insight into target attainment and pipeline coverage.
+- You need a straightforward solution that provides clear insights into target attainment and pipeline coverage.

-So, that’s our detailed explanation of the four ways to measure sales versus target or quota in Salesforce.
+So, that's our detailed explanation of the four ways to measure sales against target or quota in Salesforce.

-Here are three steps you can take today.
+Here are three quick ways you can take action today:

-1. Learn more about GSP Target Tracker.
-For example, try this blog post, How To Measure Sales and Pipeline Coverage Versus Target in Salesforce.
+- Learn more about GSP Target Tracker.
+For example, have a read of this blog post: How To Measure Sales and Pipeline Coverage Versus Target in Salesforce.

 Speak soon!